Q. What is Giving is Gorges?

 Q. How much of my donation goes to the nonprofit?

 GiveGab retains a 5% campaign management fee from all donations, capped at $20 per donation.
-Credit Card processing fees are an additional 2.2% + $0.30 for all major credit cards.
-You are given the option to cover the fees and if you choose this option, 100% of your online charitable gift will go to the receiving organization.
+Credit Card processing fees are an additional 2.2% + $0.30 for all major credit cards, however Visions Federal Credit Union will cover these costs as our Financial Sponsor so more of your money goes to your charity of choice.
+That means 100% of your online charitable gift will go to the receiving organization.
 All donations are final and cannot be refunded.

 Q. Who will receive my contact information?